 Parents may be involved in a variety of ways.
 They are invited to join the College Parent Network or they may nominate for College Council – the governing body of the school.
 The Parent Network meets monthly at 7.30 pm.
 This group is the most important body in providing feedback to College Council on school policies, uniform, and other administrative matters.
 The group also organises the annual Second-hand Book Sale and they organise social events, speakers, the “Keys Please” program for learner drivers and their parents, as well as a variety of fundraising activities.

 Parents are expected to attend twice yearly parent interviews or other interviews as requested by teachers.
 Students in Years 9-12 and their parents are expected to attend relevant information sessions organised by the college which describe subject selection procedures, VCE, VET and VCAL information.

 Parents wishing to make contact with staff at the school are asked to make appointments to do so to reduce parents’ waiting time.
-Parents are also encouraged to make contact with teaching staff through notes in students’ diaries.
+Parents are also encouraged to make contact with teaching staff by emailing through Compass School Manager Parent Portal.

 We look forward to meeting the parents of all our students.

 Our students at Hampton Park Secondary College have a range of transport options available to them.

 We have a secure bicycle compound available for students who ride their bicycle or scooters to school.
 They must supply their own chain and padlock to secure their belongings within the shed.
 This compound is locked between 9.00am and 3.08pm.

 Students who ride their bicycles and scooters to the College are expected to obey all road laws and must be aware that they are required by law to wear a bicycle helmet.
 Bicycles and scooters may not be ridden on the school grounds.